SPHEREx Ultracool Dwarf spectrophotometric Atlas (SUDA): Atmospheric and Fundamental Parameters of Ultracool Dwarfs: Sample Quality Control

 \subsection{High S/N Source Screening}

-We applied quality and astrophysical cuts to isolate a reliable set of SPHEREx spectra for the main analysis.
-First, we filtered individual spectral points using SPHEREx data quality flags.
-Following the SPHEREx Explanatory Supplement\footnote{The documentation in \url{https://irsa.ipac.caltech.edu/data/SPHEREx/docs/overview_qr.html}} (version 1.3, Table~10), we retained only flux measurements with flag value $2^{21}$.
+We applied quality and astrophysical cuts to isolate a reliable set of SPHEREx spectrophotometric measurements for the main analysis.
+First, we filtered individual measurements using SPHEREx data quality flags.
+Following the SPHEREx Explanatory Supplement\footnote{\url{https://irsa.ipac.caltech.edu/data/SPHEREx/docs/SPHEREx_Expsupp_QR.pdf}}, we retained only measurements with flag value $2^{21}$.

-For each spectrum, we then computed the median S/N over retained wavelength points and excluded spectra with median S/N $<2$.
-We also applied astrophysical cuts using UltracoolSheet metadata to reduce systematics from unresolved systems and complex environments.
+For each source, we then computed the median S/N over retained wavelength points and excluded sources with median S/N $<2$.
+We also applied astrophysical cuts using the UltracoolSheet to reduce systematics from unresolved systems and complex environments.
 Specifically, we removed unresolved binaries/multiples (\texttt{multiple\_unresolved\_in\_this\_table}), sources flagged as problematic (\texttt{flag}), and objects associated with active star forming regions (e.g., Taurus, Chamaeleon, Lupus, and IC~348) identified through \texttt{age\_category}.

 After these cuts, we performed visual inspection and photometric consistency checks to mitigate contamination from blended sources within the SPHEREx beam.
-Extracted spectra were compared against available 2MASS $J$, $H$, $K_s$ (or MKO $J$, $H$, $K$ when 2MASS was unavailable) and WISE $W1$ photometry.
-Synthetic broadband fluxes were computed from the spectra using filter profiles from the SVO Filter Profile Service\footnote{\url{http://svo2.cab.inta-csic.es/theory/fps3/}} and compared with catalog photometry.
+The retained SPHEREx spectrophotometry was compared against available 2MASS $J$, $H$, $K_s$ (or MKO $J$, $H$, $K$ when 2MASS was unavailable) and WISE $W1$ photometry.
+Synthetic broadband measurements were computed using filter profiles from the SVO Filter Profile Service\footnote{\url{http://svo2.cab.inta-csic.es/theory/fps3/}} and compared with catalog photometry as described below.
+The synthetic photometry calculation is identical to that used for the flux calibration analysis in Section~\ref{subsec:flux_cali}.

 When SPHEREx fluxes were significantly higher than catalog photometry, we inspected WISE and ZTF images to assess contamination by nearby sources within $6$--$10^{\prime\prime}$ of the target; clearly contaminated objects were removed.
 When SPHEREx fluxes were significantly lower, we checked SPHEREx images and source alignment to identify possible positional offsets or centroid mismatches.